Alfonso Espino

-Luis Alfonso Espino García (born 5 January 1992), commonly known as Pacha Espino, is a Uruguayan professional footballer who plays as a left-back for La Liga club Rayo Vallecano.
+Luis Alfonso Espino García (born 5 January 1992), commonly known as Pacha Espino, is a Uruguayan professional footballer who plays as a left-back for Argentine Primera División club Racing.

 Club career

 Nacional Montevideo

 Born in San Jacinto, Espino joined Nacional Montevideo's youth setup in 2012, from Miramar Misiones.
 He made his senior debut on 1 February 2014, starting in a 2–0 away win against Racing Montevideo for the Uruguayan Primera División championship.

 Espino scored his first senior goal on 24 April 2016, netting the game's only in a home defeat of Fénix.
 A regular starter, he lifted the 2014–15 and 2016 league titles with the club.

 Cádiz

 On 28 January 2019, Espino moved abroad for the first time in his career after agreeing to a two-and-a-half-year contract with Segunda División side Cádiz CF. He became a regular starter during the 2019–20 season, scoring once in 36 matches as the club achieved promotion to La Liga.

 Espino made his top tier debut on 12 September 2020, starting in a 2–0 away loss against CA Osasuna.
 On 31 October, he renewed his contract until 2023.